 And much more.

-The first two-thirds of the workshop will be a mix of lecture, practical exercises and writing sprints, and in the last session all drafts will be workshopped by the class.
+The first third of the day will be a mix of lectures, practical exercises and writing sprints.
+The remainder of the day will be dedicated to writing sprints and workshopping.

 Bring your ideas, your writing implements, and your enthusiasm.
 This course is a rare chance to have quarantined writing time under the guidance of a mentor (no interruptions from family or work!).
 You’ll take away a completed short story and a whole bunch of writing tools to stand you in good stead for the rest of your career.